YEAR LAUNCHED 2004

 Number of submissions: 79

-Trivia: Introduction of the Lead by Example Teachers Prize; for visual artists there was a cover design Challenge in which they had to design covers for short listed stories
+Trivia: Introduction of the Lead by Example Teachers Prize; for visual artists there was a cover design Challenge in which artists had to design covers for short listed stories

-Reader reviews: “Very good piece.
+Reader reviews (2014): “Very good piece.
 It’s good to see a young person coming up through the ranks who is talented and using that talent at such a young age.
 I guess they’re right when they say AGE is just a number…..
 Lovely story.”
-(Wadadli Pen comments, re Asha Graham’s winning 2014 story Lajabless)
+(Wadadli Pen comments, re Asha Graham’s winning 2014 story ‘Lajabless’)

 Number of submissions: 31

-Trivia: Flash Fiction Challenge only – winner takes all; no age limit.
+Trivia: Flash Fiction Challenge only – winner take all; no age limit

 Reader review (2015): ” Keep up the good work in bringing our budding talent to the fore.
 I enjoyed them all.” (from the Wadadli Pen comments section)